PlugFox/docker_flutter/README.md

 Symlinks to dart, flutter in the folder: `/opt/flutter` Release update strategy at every new flutter version.

+Android tags include the Android SDK and Flutter for Android development.
+Web tags include the `minify` utility for web build optimization.

 ### Environment variables

 Base environment variables: